slidevjs/slidev/docs/guide/why.md

 # Why Slidev

-There has been lots of feature-rich WYSIWYG slides makers like [Microsoft PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint) and [Apple Keynote](https://www.apple.com/keynote/).
+There has been lots of feature-rich WYSIWYG slides makers like [Microsoft PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint) and [Apple Keynote](https://www.apple.com/keynote/) _(see [Comparisons](#comparisons))_.
 They are intuitive and easy to learn.
 So why bother making Slidev?

 Slidev aims to provide flexibility and interactivity for **developers** to make their presentations much more interesting, expressive, and attractive by using technologies they are familiar with.
-Slidev is also completely open source, and has a strong community to support it.
+Slidev is also open source with strong community.

-On one hand, Slidev is a Markdown-based presentation tool, which means you can write your slides in Markdown, and focus on the content.
-On the other hand, Slidev is also a Web-based tool, which means **nothing is impossible** - you can do anything you can do in a web app in Slidev.
+Slidev is Markdown-based, which helps you **focus on the content**.
+Slidev is also Web-based, which means **nothing is impossible** - everything you can do in a web app can apply to your slides.

+Slidev is also **progressive**.
+You can start with a super simple Markdown file, and then use the [built-in features](../features/) when you need them without any configuration.
+There are also [themes and addons](./theme-addon) you can optionally install to enhance your slides.

 ![demo slide](/screenshots/cover.png) {#welcome}

-## Coolest Features
+## Features

 ### 📝 Markdown-based